-The Corporate Governance and Nominating Committee periodically reviews the Board of Directors' compensation and benefits and compares them with director compensation and benefits at peer companies.
-It is the Board of Directors' policy that directors be paid in a mix of cash and stock.
-Directors are required to acquire Company stock equal to three times the annual cash retainer paid to directors.
-Directors are required to retain ownership of the shares acquired until the stock ownership requirement is met and directors must maintain compliance thereafter until their retirement from the Board.
+The Corporate Governance and Nominating Committee periodically reviews the Board's compensation and benefits and compares them with director compensation and benefits at peer companies.
+It is the Board's policy that non-employee directors be paid in a mix of cash and equity.
+Non-employee directors are required to acquire Company stock equal to three times the annual cash retainer paid to non-employee directors.
+Non-employee directors are required to retain ownership of the shares acquired until the stock ownership requirement is met and non-employee directors must maintain compliance thereafter until their retirement from the Board.
 It is also the policy of the Board that directors' compensation be the sole compensation received from the Company by any non-employee director.